I’m an enthusiastic software and technology expert.

 I’m a strong supporter of Agile Software Development and a signatory of the Manifesto for Software Craftsmanship; the focus on people, rather than processes, tools, documentation, hierarchies or other non-human concerns, is the missing link between bare programming and the development of great, useful software.

-I’m interested and experienced in matters of security: no software can be considered well done today without them.
+I’m interested and experienced in matters of security: nowadays, no software can be considered actually done if it's not reasonably secure.